Ji-young Yoo

-SunHee Seo (born 1999 or 2000), known professionally as Ji-young Yoo, is an American actress.
+SunHee Seo (born July 22, 1999), known professionally as Ji-young Yoo, is an American actress.
 She first appeared in the 2021 Netflix comedy-drama film Moxie, credited by her birth name.
 In the same year, she adopted the stage name Ji-young Yoo, consisting of Korean syllables that she believed would be easier to pronounce for English speakers.

 In 2023, Yoo won the Best Performance in a U.S. Narrative Feature accolade at the Tribeca Festival.
 She dropped out of her degree program at the University of Southern California to film the 2024 Amazon Prime Video original miniseries Expats, for which she earned an Outstanding Performance in a Limited Series nomination at the Gotham Awards.
 In 2025, she portrayed Megan, one of the main characters in Until Dawn, a horror film adapted from the 2015 video game of the same name.
 The film received generally mixed reviews, but various critics praised Yoo's character and performance.
-She also provided the voice of Zoey in the 2025 animated Netflix film KPop Demon Hunters, which became the streamer's most-viewed film of all time.
+She also provided the voice of Zoey in the 2025 animated Netflix film KPop Demon Hunters, which became the platform's most-viewed film of all time.

 Early life and education

-SunHee Seo was born to Korean immigrants in Denver, Colorado.
-She attended Colorado Academy and was listed as "SunHee Morgan Seo" in its 2017 journal.
+SunHee Seo was born on July 22, 1999 to Korean immigrants in Denver, Colorado.
+She has trained in dancing since she was three years old.
+In high school, she attended Colorado Academy and was listed as "SunHee Morgan Seo" in its 2017 journal.
 She also trained at the Denver Center for the Performing Arts and the Perry-Mansfield Performing Arts School & Camp.
 She pursued a degree in Cinema and Media at the University of Southern California, but at 21, dropped out to film Expats before she could graduate.
-She turned 22 in Hong Kong, while filming the show.
 In an interview with Douglas Greenwood of i-D, published on April 24, 2025, she expressed a desire to complete her degree in the future, although she had no concrete plans, due to the high cost of education in the United States.

 She adopted the stage name Ji-young Yoo partly to draw a line between her personal life and business life, and partly because many people continually mispronounced her birth name.
 According to Yoo, others told her that her name was "hard" to pronounce and suggested she change it.
 She specifically chose syllables for her stage name that were easy to pronounce for English speakers but still Korean.
 In an interview with Rebecca Sun of The Hollywood Reporter, Yoo said, "I hope we have moved past the period where Asian Americans felt a need to assimilate or make ourselves more palatable to Western tastemakers.
 I hope that my authenticity to my identity will open more doors for me than close them."